Best Kind Mud Shop

 Website: www.lisabatten.com

 Reuben has previously worked as a "psychedelic-assisted psychotherapy assistant dog" which primarily means he cuddled patients after they completed their therapies.
 He doesn't have any formal training in retail or otherwise, but is willing to do pretty much any task for a treat.
 His only pottery piece so far is the paw print on his shop bowl.
+He doesn't like eye contact and he will yell at you.

 Meet the Team